-- We are searching for molecular, cellular and circuit processes that underlie the encoding, allocation, storage and recall of information in the brain.
+- We are searching for the molecular, cellular and circuit processes that underlie the encoding, allocation, storage and linking of information in the brain.

-- Insights into mechanisms of memory are being used to unravel the causes and develop treatments for cognitive deficits associated with aging, learning disabilities, autism and schizophrenia.
-Recently, we have shown that it is possible to reverse neurodevelopmental disorders, such as learning disabilities associated with TSC and NF1, in adults.
+- Insights into mechanisms of memory are being used to unravel the causes and develop treatments for cognitive deficits associated with aging, intellectual disabilities, and autism.
+Our studies in mice suggested that it is possible to reverse neurodevelopmental disorders, such as intellectual disabilities associated with mutations in NF1, TSC and DISC1, in adults.

-- Additionally, we hope our studies of the mechanisms underlying extraordinary cognitive function may lead to general treatments for cognitive disorders and to accelerate recovery after brain injury.
+- Studies of the mechanisms underlying extraordinary cognitive function are being used to develop general treatments for cognitive disorders and to accelerate recovery after brain injury.

-- New Book: Engineering the next revolution in neuroscience: the new science of experiment planning
+- Book: Engineering the next revolution in neuroscience: the new science of experiment planning